hydrolarus/cytosol/README.md

 ## Overview of the language

 > Records in the environment can activate gene functions or trigger rules.
-Gene functions can express new record into the environment.
+Gene functions can express new records into the environment.
 Rules can modify the records in the environment.

 ### `record`s